dmandloi/powershell-notes/chapter-8.md

 * Objects can have different types of properties such a _Property, AliasProperty, ScriptProperty,_ and _NoteProperty_.
 Out of these only properties of type _Property_ are actually defined on the native powershell objects.
 Other types are dynamically created by the shell such as an _AliasProperty_ which is a P_roperty_  renamed to something else.
 * Some of the useful cmdlets to work with the objects are `Select-Object`, `Sort-Object`, and `Where-Object`. `Select-Object` allows you to select certain properties from objects but `Where-Object` allows you to filter objects based on certain criteria.

 * `Select-Object` creates a special type of PSObject that only contains the selected properties.
-The below example illustrates this
+The below examples illustrates this

 ```powershell
 Get-Process | Get-Member